Average solar bill

-What is the average solar bill?
+What is the average electricity bill with solar panels?

 Fact Checked Fact Checked